 - We will keep applying every year, but that doesn’t mean we will always be selected.
 If selected, we don’t know the number of slots we will get till the student selection process ends.
 However, it’s our intention to keep the process fair for the suborganisations and students.

-I want to have to become a sub-org admin, what do I do?
+I want to propose a new sub-org, what do I do?

 Then, you need to be a member of the OpenAstronomy team.
 That process

 is simple (and free!).
 You need to be an open-development organisation

 and be related with astronomy.
 Then make a pull-request to our repository

 Follow the instructions in the example at the bottom of the

 The steering council will review your application and give you feedback.

 Once a member, you can start the path to participate on GSoC!
 First you should get familiarised with the program, Google’s mentor guide is a wonderful resource with detailed information of every aspect of it.
 You need the following: